-Notice that the output screw terminal block has an additional GND (or COM) terminal that is not found on the Input terminal block.
-This is a common ground terminal for all the 8 outputs on the same terminal block.
-This terminal should be connected to the 0V of the PLC's power supply to provide a ground return path for the 8 outputs on the same terminal block.
+Notice that there is a two pin screw terminal block marked as GND terminal.
+This is a common ground terminal to provide additional ground return path for all the 8 outputs on the terminal block.
+This terminal should be connected to the 0V of the PLC's power supply.